einiges/zsh-bdi/README.md

 ---

 This is a reimplementation of [Tarrasch](https://github.com/Tarrasch)'s [zsh-bd](https://github.com/Tarrasch/zsh-bd).
-It comes with less code,  even more zsh builtin functionality, and a slightly improved [directory choosing algorithm](#algorithm).
+It comes with less code, even more zsh builtin functionality, and a slightly improved parent choosing algorithm.

-## Hint
+## Tip

-You may be used to quickly go back one directory with `..`, because of `setopt autocd`.
-Well, add `alias ..=bdi` to your `.zshrc` and extend your workflow.
+ To get the feel of `setopt autocd` back, add `alias ..=bdi` to your `zshrc`.

 ## Usage